 - Get the Beginner’s Guide to Herbal Tea

 The Chinese discovered black tea leaves in the 1600s and then began exporting them to the

 British who were infatuated with all things tea.
 India was ruled by the British so they soon had Indian plantations growing black tea leaves for export.
 This is when chai tea began to have strong black tea included in the drink along with a mixture of strong, flavorful spices.
-In India, chai tea was often called masala chai because masala is the Hindi word for spiced.
+In India, chai tea was often called masala chai because masala is the Hindi word for spice.
 Hence, Masala chai in Hindi means spiced tea.

-Chai is the Hindi word for tea, so when you ask for chai tea, you are actually requesting tea.
+Chai is the Hindi word for tea, so when you ask for chai tea, you are requesting tea.
 Today’s chai tea is a mixture of black tea, with a combination of spices that usually include cardamom, cinnamon, peppercorn, cloves, and ginger.
 Chai tea has a very strong flavor so it is often sweetened with honey or sugar, and mixed with milk to make it more appealing.

 What are the spices in Chai Tea?

 The spices in chai tea will vary from blend to blend, but here are the spices that are commonly included.

 Cardamom – Cardamom is made from the seeds of a plant that resembles ginger.
 The flavor of cardamom includes spicy, minty, and citrus notes.